AkiraJkr/Birth-by-Sleep-HD-ReMix/readme.md

 # Instructions

 <br>To install, first download, then go to the TEXTURES Folder found in:

-PPSSPPDir/memstick/PSP
+<br><b>Windows .zip/Compressed/Git version:</b> PPSSPPDir/memstick/PSP
+<br><b>Windows Installer:</b> My Documents/PSP
+<br><b>Android:</b> PSP

-If it doesn't exist, create it, along with(depending of which version/region you have)ULJM05775/ULES01441/ULUS10505 folder, and then drag'n'drop all contents from the ZIP inside it.
+If TEXTURES doesn't exist, create it, along with(depending of which version/region you have)ULJM05775/ULES01441/ULUS10505 folder, and then drag'n'drop all contents from the ZIP inside it.

 In the end, it should look like this for example: **PPSSPPDir/memstick/PSP/TEXTURES/ULJM05775/AllOfThisGitContents**

-It should automatically work if you have not disabled texture replacement.
+It should automatically work if you have not disabled texture replacement, if you did, enable it in Settings/Tools/Developer tools.

 Please delete the folder before updating or it may cause errors.